2018 • 06 • 28

 - If you have a car and you are taking the Nasugbu-Tagaytay Road, you can do a stopover in Tagaytay before heading back to Manila.

 Where to Stay

 There are many resorts, from budget to high-end, lining the beach of Matabungkay.
 You may opt to spend the night in one of the resorts here.
-Below are some of the recommended resorts in Lian, Batangas according to Agoda users (as of May 2018).
+Below are some of the recommended resorts in Lian, Batangas according to Agoda users, in no particular order.

 - Coral Beach Club. ✅ CHECK RATES & AVAILABILITY